Examples of non-rigid, modular vector bundles on hyperk\"ahler manifolds: The computation

 Finally, we have now to prove that $\mF$ defined as above is slope-stable.
 For this, we use the following: \begin{lemma} Let $X$ be generic in its polarized moduli space, $\mF$ as above.
 Then $\mF$ is slope-stable. \end{lemma}

 \begin{proof} Since $X$ is generic, we can assume that its Picard group is cyclic, generated by the restricted Pl\"ucker polarization $h$.
 Our $\mF$ is the second exterior power of $\mE$, which is slope-stable by \cite[8.6]{og19}.
-Since it is the exterior power of a slope-stable bundle, by \cite[3.2.10]{hl10}, $\mF$ is polystable, see also \cite{don85,don87, uy86}.
-On the other hand, from the computation above one deduce that $\mF$ is simple, since $ext^0(\mF, \mF)= 1$, hence it is slope-stable.
+Since it is the exterior power of a slope-stable bundle, by \cite[3.2.11]{hl10}, $\mF$ is polystable, hence direct sum of stable vector bundles of the same slope, see also \cite{don85,don87, uy86}.
+On the other hand, from the computation above one deduce that $\mF$ is simple, since $ext^0(\mF, \mF)= 1$.
+Hence, $\mF$ has in fact only one summand, and is therefore slope-stable.

 \end{proof}

 Putting all of these together, we have the following corollary: \begin{corollary} The vector bundle $\mF$ on $X$ is slope-stable, modular and non-rigid.
 Its ext-table is given in Thm \ref{thm:ext}. \end{corollary}